Google UX Design Certificate Project 2

 With responsive designs my website can be easily accessed from different screen sizes.
 While designing responsive screen designs, my main goal was to arrange all the important information in the way that is easy to perceive for wide groups of users and to make the website focused on the users needs discovered during the research.

-This project helped me to gain practical knowledge in creating multi device user experience using mobile first approach.
+Also this project helped me to gain practical knowledge in creating multi device user experience using mobile first approach.
+I learned how to create responsive website using Progressive Advancement concept and that was a great lesson in synthesizing information.